-Governors to urge feds for more funding, testing, equipment
+Governors urge feds for more funding, testing, equipment

 "While I can't do overnight what the federal government should have done over the course of months in planning, my team and I are working 24/7 to secure the things we need," Whitmer said.

-Congress and the White House have been struggling to complete a nearly $2 trillion economic rescue package.

-"As I've said repeatedly, the governors are leading on the front lines of this crisis, and we need Congress to work together to support our efforts," Hogan, a Republican, said.
-"This is no time for partisan dysfunction.
-It's going to take all of us working together in order to save thousands of lives."
+Meanwhile, governors announced longer school closures.
+Virginia public schools will remain closed for the rest of the current school year and certain types of businesses __ such as bowling alleys, gyms and theaters __ must close in response to the outbreak, Gov. Ralph Northam said Monday.

+Connecticut Gov. Ned Lamont announced Monday that he will soon sign an executive order that will keep the state's schools closed until at least April 20.
+Lamont previously instituted a two-week school closure on March 17.

-Hogan said he'd also like to hear more action from the federal government on other priority areas governors presented to the White House on Thursday.
+Hogan also said he would like to hear more action from the federal government on other priority areas governors presented to the White House on Thursday.
 He said some progress has been made on invoking Title 32, so that the Federal Emergency Management Agency can cover the cost of National Guard relief missions and providing states with flexibility to use Guard resources.

-Hogan also noted some federal assistance by extending deadlines relating to the 2020 census.
+Hogan noted some federal assistance by extending deadlines relating to the 2020 census.
 However, he said states are still pushing to extend deadlines for Real ID compliance.
 Starting Oct.
 1, those without a Real ID-compliant license or passport will not be able to board domestic flights, visit a military base or enter some federal buildings.

-"We're still pushing very hard for major economic stimulus for monies to go directly to the states so that we can help these businesses and individuals that are impacted and there's still no action on that," Hogan said.

-Hogan announced several initiatives in a $175 million relief package to help small businesses and their employees in Maryland.
-He announced a $5 million fund to provide incentives to Maryland businesses to manufacture masks, personal equipment and other supplies to help meet the immediate demands of health care workers.
-Some governors on Monday announced school closures through the end of the academic year, or extensions of closures through May.